We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

 Genevieve has over 25 years experience in early childhood education.
 Searching unsuccessfully for quality childcare when her daughter was a toddler led her to start her own preschool through ASUM while attending University.
 She majored in Environmental Journalism and received her CDA credentials as well as her Preschool Teaching Certification, then founded and ran Advantage Academic Preschool on the Flathead Reservation from 2002-2008.

-Genevieve then accepted a position as the Executive Director of the non-profit Sustainable Business Council where she advanced the vision of helping Missoula become a prosperous, collaborative community that fulfills the promise of the triple bottom line: a healthy society, economy, and environment by promoting a vibrant local economy built on sustainable practices.
+Genevieve then accepted a position as the Executive Director of the non-profit Sustainable Business Council where she advanced the vision of helping her city become a prosperous, collaborative community that fulfills the promise of the triple bottom line: a healthy society, economy, and environment by promoting a vibrant local economy built on sustainable practices.
 She was among the first fellowship cohort with the Business Alliance for Local Living Economies, a two-year program designed for leaders who are advancing the development of healthy, equitable local economies.
 Local Economy Fellows are selected based on their vision, their leadership, and their role as strategic connectors, supporters, and influencers of local entrepreneurs and their businesses.
 Whether leading entrepreneur networks, community business incubators, or regional economic development initiatives, they are practical champions of new ways of doing business and organizing economies that work for all.

 Genevieve is passionate about the environment, organic food, gardening, photography, mindfulness and music.
 When not watching over the magic happening at Origins she is spending time with her family enjoying all the beauty that western Montana offers.

-Creative Director and Contributing Author
+Operations Director & Contributing Author

-Preschool Lesson Plan Developer & Contributing Author
+Preschool Developer & Contributing Author

 Erin Montgomery, M.Ed.